tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 ### Q: Which 80s band is fronted by singer/guitarist Robert Smith?
 - **Correct Answer:** The Cure
 - The Smiths
-- Echo ô the Bunnymen
+- Echo & the Bunnymen
 - New Order

 ### Q: Which 90's comedy cult classic features cameos appearances from Meat Loaf, Alice Cooper and Chris Farley?
 - **Correct Answer:** Wayne's World
-- Bill ô Ted's Excellent Adventure
+- Bill & Ted's Excellent Adventure
 - Dumb and Dumber
 - Austin Powers: International Man of Mystery